Cait583/Task-Management-System-API-Driven/README.md

 # Task-Management-System-API-Driven
-This is a backend API that will be for managing tasks with JWT authentication using FastAPI and Pyhton
+This is a backend API that will be for managing tasks with JWT authentication using FastAPI and Python